Traveling? Medicare Might Not Cover You

 Read the fine print

-For both Medigap and Medicare Advantage plans that cover international travel, it's important to understand your provider's distinction between emergency care—for a condition or an injury that places your mental or physical health in serious jeopardy—and urgent care for less serious conditions, such as an ear infection, to avoid surprise out-of-pocket expenses.
-Furthermore, prescriptions filled by a retail pharmacy outside of the United States are not covered, so consider packing extra medication in case of travel delays.
+For both Medigap and Medicare Advantage plans that cover international travel, you can help avoid surprise out-of-pocket expenses by understanding your provider's distinction between emergency care—for a condition or an injury that places your mental or physical health in serious jeopardy—and urgent care—for nonemergency situations that require immediate medical attention, such as an unexpected illness or flare up of an existing condition.
+Additionally, prescriptions filled by a retail pharmacy outside of the United States may not be covered, so consider packing extra medication in case of travel delays.

-Given all of these restrictions on care, I advise that all international travelers look into purchasing additional travel insurance, travel health insurance, or both.
+Given all of these restrictions on care, all international travelers should consider looking into purchasing additional travel insurance, travel health insurance, or both.
 In addition to expenses like nonrefundable trip costs and cancellations, most travel insurance policies cover emergency medical care for sudden illness or injury that could become problematic if not treated immediately—within certain limits.
-For example, some plans don't cover accidents that result from adventure activities or expenses related to preexisting conditions, so you may wish to purchase a more comprehensive policy.
+For example, some plans won't cover accidents that result from adventure activities or expenses related to preexisting conditions.
 Travel health insurance, on the other hand, can provide for more routine medical care if you're going on an extended trip.

-As pricy as supplemental coverage can be—averaging between 5% and 6% of your total travel costs—the peace of mind it offers will allow you to enjoy yourself without the shadow of unexpected medical expenses looming over your trip.
-Safe travels!
+As pricy as travel insurance can be—averaging between 4% to 6% of your total travel costs—the peace of mind it offers will allow you to enjoy yourself without the shadow of unexpected medical expenses looming over your trip.